rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 #### SUID and SGID on a command

-These rights allow to execute a command according to the rights set on the command and not according to the user's rights.
+These rights allow execution of a command according to the rights set on the command, and not according to the user's rights.

 The command is executed with the identity of the owner (_SUID_) or the group (_SGID_) of the command.

 > :notebook: **NOTE:**
 The identity of the user requesting the execution of the order is no longer taken into account.
 This is an additional possibility of access rights assigned to a user when it is necessary for him to have the same rights as the owner of a file or those of the group concerned.

 Indeed, a user may have to run a program (usually a system utility) but not have the necessary access rights.
 By setting the appropriate rights (**s** at the owner level and/or at the group level), the user of the program has, for the time of its execution, the identity of the owner (or that of the group) of the program.